-At the appeal, VicRoads and the Magistrate cannot consider anything except whether your demerit points have been appointed and recorded against your licence correctly.
-They cannot consider any submissions made about why you need your licence, the hardship it will cause you or the reason why you accrued the points in the first place.
+At the appeal, VicRoads and the magistrate cannot consider anything except whether your demerit points have been appointed and recorded against your licence correctly.
+They cannot consider any submissions made about why you need your licence, the hardship it will cause you or the reason you accrued the points in the first place.

-If you wish to challenge your liability for an infringement that led to you incurring the demerit points, it is important that you do so at the time you receive that specific infringement.
+If you want to challenge your liability for an infringement that led to you incurring the demerit points, it is important that you do so at the time you receive that specific infringement.
 Once the points have already been recorded against you, it is very difficult to challenge them.

 WHERE TO NEXT?

 In NSW, traffic offences are treated seriously.
 Therefore, it is important to get competent legal advice as early as possible, whether you have received a penalty notice, had your licence suspended or been charged with a serious offence.
 Our lawyers are highly experienced and understand the difficulties you face without a licence.
 We can guide you through the process while dealing with the various authorities related to your matter.